Pearson-Higher-Ed/design/c/templates/v2.0.0-beta.2/index.md

       - Static column

 changelog:
+  - version: 2.0.0-beta.2
+    changes: |
+      - CHANGED: Updated to no longer require a full responsive specification for each template.
+Instead designers can mix and match different templates at each breakpoint.
+      - CHANGED: The 480px wide static column is now 440px wide.
+      - ADDED: 600px static column template.
+      - ADDED: Three equal column template.
   - version: 2.0.0-beta.1
     changes: |
       - REMOVED: Option for two column layout to switch DOM order of main and sidebar ares.